jtsternberg/AppPresser-Offline-Cache/README.md

 Along with the new properties, the endpoint takes a few key query arguments:

-* `'remove_scripts'` - This argument will cause all externally linked scripts to be stripped from the `'html'` output.
+* `remove_scripts` - This argument will cause all externally linked scripts to be stripped from the `'html'` output.
-* `'remove_stylesheets'` - This argument will cause all externally linked stylesheets to be stripped from the `'html'` output.
+* `remove_stylesheets` - This argument will cause all externally linked stylesheets to be stripped from the `'html'` output.
-* `'base64_images'` - This argument will cause all images to be converted to base64-encoded images in the `'html'` output.
+* `base64_images` - This argument will cause all images to be converted to base64-encoded images in the `'html'` output.

 ### Offline App Demo